Are you planning a trip to Spain and wondering what are the best things to do in Estepona?

 If you are coming from the UK, you can fly into Gibraltar or Malaga airports.
 Estepona is about an hour’s drive from Malaga or 40 minutes from Gibraltar.

-If you are already in Spain, you could get a train and bus to Estepona from Barcelona, but this takes about 8 hours.
+If you’re already in Spain, you could get a train and bus to Estepona from Barcelona, which takes about 8 hours.

 What is the weather like in Estepona?